Topology-Driven Goodness-of-Fit Tests in Arbitrary Dimensions: Introduction

 \subsubsection{Topology of Random Geometric Complexes}

-In the considered setting, the vertex set from which we build simplicial complexes are sampled from some unknown distribution.
+In the considered setting, the vertex set from which we build simplicial complexes is sampled from some unknown distribution.
 The literature distinguishes two approaches, \textit{Poisson} and \textit{Bernoulli} sampling; see \cite{bobrowskiTopologyRandomGeometric2017} for a survey.
 In the first setting, the samples are assumed to be generated by a spatial Poisson process.
 We focus on the \textit{Bernoulli} sampling scheme in this paper.
 This means that we consider samples of $n$ points sampled i.i.d. from some $d$ dimensional distribution.
-Furthermore, there are three regimes to be considered when the sample size goes to infinity.
-We consider the geometric complex at scale $r$ which is determined by the behaviour whether
+Furthermore, there are three regimes to be considered when the sample size goes to infinity \cite[Section 1.4]{penroseRandomGeometricGraphs2003}.
+We consider the geometric complex at scale $r_n$ for a sequence $r_n\to0$ whose topology is determined by the behaviour whether

-In the \textit{supercritical regime}, $n \cdot r^d \to \infty$, so that the domain gets densely sampled the geometric complex is highly connected.
+In the \textit{supercritical regime}, $n \cdot r_n^d \to \infty$, so that the domain gets densely sampled the geometric complex is highly connected.
 Intuitively, this regime maintains only global topological information and forgets about local density.
-In the \textit{subcritical regime}, $n \cdot r^d \to 0$, so that the domain gets sparsely sampled and the geometric complex is, informally speaking, disconnected (consult~\cite{bobrowskiTopologyRandomGeometric2017} for details).
-In this paper, we focus on the \textit{thermodynamic regime}, i.e. we keep the quantity $n \cdot r^d$ constant.
-This is the situation studied in \cite{krebsApproximationTheoremsEuler2021}.
-Following their setup, as we increase $n$, we scale the sample by $n^{1/d}$.
-Due to this scaling, the average number of points in a ball of radius $r$ stays the same.
-Therefore it makes sense to compare ECCs at fixed radius $r$ for samples of different sizes; in particular, to study the limit when the sample size approaches infinity.
-Moreover, this rescaling allows us to conduct two sample tests with samples of different sizes, cf. Section~\ref{sec:two_sample_test}.
+In the \textit{subcritical regime}, $n \cdot r_n^d \to 0$, so that the domain gets sparsely sampled and the geometric complex is, informally speaking, disconnected (consult~\cite{bobrowskiTopologyRandomGeometric2017} for details).
+In this paper, we focus on the \textit{thermodynamic regime}, i.e. we keep the quantity $n \cdot r_n^d = \lambda$ constant.
+Up to a constant factor, the quantity $n\cdot r_n^d$ is the average number of points in a ball of radius $r_n$ \cite[Section 1]{bobrowskiTopologyRandomGeometric2017}.
+This value neither goes to zero nor to infinity as $n\to \infty$ in the thermodynamic regime, leading to complex topology; see for instance \cite[Chapter 9]{penroseRandomGeometricGraphs2003}.
+Now it is straightforward to observe that a subset of our sample $\sigma\subseteq X$ forms a simplex in the \v{C}ech complex at scale $r_n$ iff